adamwth/adamwth/README.md

 # Hi there, I'm Adam! 👋

 I'm currently a Computer Science graduate student at Cornell Tech.
 I graduated from the National University of Singapore (NUS) for my undergrad, where I also did Computer Science.
-I like to build things that are aesthetic, fun to use, and useful!
+I like learning and building stuff related to distributed systems and collaborative editing.

 ## Currently...

--   I'm working in a team of 5 students, under the guidance of advisors from [Datadog](https://www.datadoghq.com/), to solve problems faced by sales teams in the B2B SaaS industry.
+-   I'm working in a team of 5 students, under the guidance of advisors from [Datadog](https://www.datadoghq.com/), to solve problems in the B2B SaaS industry.
 -   I'm having a blast in New York City!

 ## Previously...